If you're at risk of complications from flu, make sure you have your annual flu vaccine, available each year usually from October onwards.

 The nasal spray flu vaccine for children contains live, but weakened forms of flu virus but again this vaccine does not cause flu.

 The flu virus in both the injected and nasal spray vaccine is grown on fertilised hens' eggs so anyone with an egg allergy should have an alternative egg-free vaccine.

-Read more about how the flu jab works and flu vaccine ingredients.
+Read more about how the flu jab works.

 Read more about how the children's flu nasal vaccine works.